jdbeutel/ics699-docs/statusReport/statusReport-2014-04thru09.md

 and direction of the sort, instead of using the column headers as implicit buttons.

-For paging, the default Grails buttons provide a navigation link to a nearby page of the sorted search results.
+For paging, the prototype's default Grails buttons provided a navigation link to a nearby page of the sorted search results.
 With Angular and AJAX, however, there is no need for the browser to throw out the contents of the current page.
 The initial, limited page size (10 entries) allows the browser to display the results faster,